 Parents, teachers, coaches, gather round.
 If you have a teenager in your life, listen up.
-I may have stumbled onto some insight into the secret lives of teenagers.
-And by “secret life,” I mean “digital life.”
+I may have stumbled onto some insight into the secret digital lives of teenagers.

-I recently put together a little survey and had my 6th grade son and 12th grade son send it out to their friends on social media.
+I recently put together a little survey.
+I had my 6th grade son and 12th grade son send it out to their friends on social media.
 It took off.
 I also went to several area high schools and had a number of classes get out their phones and take my 10-question survey and pass it on to their friends.
 It really took off there, too.